 Minny Pops \ Drastic Measures, Drastic Movement [LTMCD 2384]

 Drastic Measures, Drastic Movement first appeared on Dutch label Plurex in September 1979.
-An artful, uncompromising album, the 13 track set mixes hard-edged electronica with modernist noise, and shares much in common with contemporaries Cabaret Voltaire, The Normal, Suicide and early Human League.
-As well as an early version of the classic Factory single Dolphin's Spurt, the album also includes junk-food satire MD Mania and a cover of R.U.21 by US punk band Novak.
+An artful, uncompromising album, the 13 track set mixes hard-edged electronica with modernist noise, sharing much in common with contemporaries Cabaret Voltaire, The Normal, Suicide and early Human League.
+As well as an early version of classic Factory single Dolphin's Spurt, the album also includes junk-food satire MD Mania and a cover of R.U.21 by US punk band Novak.

 1. Springtime I

 2. Minny Pops

 17. Dolphins Spurt (2003 remix)

 18. New Muzak (video)